-Obviously the major issue is that we are addicted to the convenience of using plastic in everyday life – can we actually avoid it.
+Obviously, the major issue is that we are addicted to the convenience of using plastic in everyday life – can we actually avoid it.
 Think about the push back on the seemingly easy tax on plastic bags in 2018 – with shop staff being abused!

 It almost sounds too good to be true – but there is a large growth in compostable food packaging – basically what looks and feels like plastic but made from food starches – and can be disposed of in composting – i.e. whether in your garden or in an industrial composting facility.
 This method will see the material broken down into organic materials and hence – no actual need for recycling at all.

-This sounds so good – because it means the whole plastic issue – such as the Great Pacific Garbage patch etc would never occur – or micro plastics etc.
+This sounds so good – because it means the whole plastic issue – such as the Great Pacific Garbage patch etc would never occur – or microplastics etc.

 We understand that there is a huge divergence in compostable – and biodegradable etc – and do not vouch for any of the products we mention below.
-We argue that this is where huge money should be spent – i.e. as collected by the ever increasing landfill levies.
+We argue that this is where huge money should be spent – i.e. as collected by the ever-increasing landfill levies.

-We see compostable food packaging as much more sustainable than any plastic recycling programme.
+As a result, we see compostable food packaging as much more sustainable than any plastic recycling programme.

 Let’s check out some of the options available:

 How about coffee cups?
 Is it recyclable packaging?